ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

 Connect the active sensor port using silicon tube to the straight tube exiting from the rear of the pitot tube.
-The angled tube is the static part connecting to the static port of the sensor (the port on the sensor closest to the PCB breakout board)
+The angled tube is the static part connecting to the static port of the sensor (the port on the sensor closest to the PCB)

 PX4/Pixhawk Analog Airspeed Pin and Wiring
 ------------------------------------------

 For the PX4

--  Hardware PIN 11 is available on the PX4 for Air Speed use.
+-  Hardware PIN 11 is available on the PX4 for airspeed use.
 -  The "airspeed" pin 11 is located on a 3 pin DF13 connector on the PX4IO board but is directly connected to the ADC on the PX4FMU.
 -  This pin can take voltages up to 6.6V (it has an internal voltage